openSUSE/orthos2/docs/userguide.rst

 - All Machines: Overview of all machines that are available in Orthos.
 - Free Machines: Overview of all machines that are available in Orthos.
-- My Machines: Overview of all Orthos machines resaved under your name.
+- My Machines: Overview of all Orthos machines reserved under your name.
 - Virtual Machines: Overview of all virtual machines.
 (Host/Gast).
 - Advanced Search: Advanced machine search.
 - Statistics: Statistics about the machines located in Orthos.